zuloloxi/api-framework-example-1/README.md

 # api-framework-example
+(NOTE: THIS IS MERELY AN EXAMPLE THAT RUNS THE PARENT PROJECT)

 My apologies but the parent project is now private; after much debate and after TWO SpringOne talks now with MASSIVE anger, confusion from my 'peers', I'm not sharing my code anymore.